Donate to Dancer

 Click here to donate in support of a dancer for Top Fundraiser.

-Meet our 2023 Hendricks County Stars/Dancers!
+Meet the 2024 Hendricks County Stars/Dancers

 Title Sponsor